top of page

 Inside Car 44, Photo by Andrei Ojeda, Stadium Journey

-Despite the team’s on-field struggles, the Giants continue to average over 30,000 fans a game, putting them in the middle of the pack in the league.
+With a lineup full of young prospects the Giants continue to average over 30,000 fans a game, putting them among the upper half of the league.

 Access 4